wcryder/wcryder/README.md

 - 👋 Hi, I’m @wcryder Will Ryder / Ryder Data Systems, Inc. ;
 - 👀 I’m interested in ...
 Mirosoft Access/SQL Server Database Applications
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothng at the moment ...
 - 📫 How to reach me ...
 Email: rdatasys@gmail.com;

 <!---